 EMR usability as well as the efficiencies of a well-built EMR are hugely important for physicians.
 Join our panelists to discuss how they build a culture of partnership between physician and clinician users, and IT personnel, to drive a quality EMR experience, increase EMR engagement and helping users focus on opportunities for EMR success in their organizations.
 Discussion topics include:

-Sri Bharadwaj, Director, Information Services and CISO, UC Irvine Health
+Sri Bharadwaj, Director, Information Services and Chief Information Security Officer, UC Irvine Health

 Chuck Podesta, Chief Information Officer, UC Irvine Health